protesilaos/my-website/_pages/contact.md

 I do not use social media.

+## Citations (optional)

+I put this here because I got asked about it a few times: I do not care what format you use to cite my articles.
+Simply contribute to a free society by respecting copyleft.
+If you insist though, here is an idea:

+Protesilaos: _TITLE_, YYYY-MM-DD, LINK

 ## PGP encryption for emails (optional)

 Below is my public key.
 Save it to a file, say `prot`, open a terminal